zhongshuchen/wechatwall/README.md

 # wechatwall
-A wechat wall implement by php
+A wechat wall implemented by php